|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 = 20.52 X 10^3 GWt

 This quantity is the minimum thermal power that nuclear reactors must supply to completely displace fossil fuels.
-If the reactors are to be located remote from urban centers this number must be tripled because the heat musst be delivered via electricity.
+If the reactors are to be located remote from urban centers this number must be tripled because the heat must be delivered to the load via electricity.

 WORLD AVERAGE FOSSIL FUEL THERMAL POWER PER PERSON:

 The world average fossil fuel thermal power per person in 2019 was about: